| Title: | Access and Visualize AEMET Weather and Climate Data |

 first_day_of_year(2000) last_day_of_year(2020)first_day_of_year(2000) last_day_of_year(2020)

-Client tool to retrieve data and metadata from AEMET and convert JSON to a tibble.
+Retrieves data and metadata from AEMET and converts JSON responses to a tibble when possible.

 get_data_aemet(apidest, verbose = FALSE) get_metadata_aemet(apidest, verbose = FALSE)get_data_aemet(apidest, verbose = FALSE) get_metadata_aemet(apidest, verbose = FALSE)